Chronic Obstructive Pulmonary Disease

 Being overweight can make it harder to breathe.
 A weight loss plan may be needed.

 Some find it hard to eat well with COPD.
 It can lead to unhealthy weight loss.
 Nutrition support may help.

 Surgery or Procedures

-- Bronchoscopic lung reduction—procedures to block off areas of the lung.
+- Bronchoscopic lung reduction—a procedure to block off parts of the lung.